 "This term Year 5 have been on three local trips.
 Our first trip was on Thursday 14 November when we walked down the road to Pole Hill.
 We played the alphabetical eye spy game in our partners.
-We had a couple of questions to answer using the information on the obelisk marking true north on the Greenwich Meridian line.
+We had a couple of questions to answer using the information on the obelisk marking true north on the Greenwich Meridian line, this is where we took a picture.